JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8013 days**.

-And here is a just a random fact -  **The postage rate for a letter in 1693 was determined through how much light could pass through the letter.
-The postage rate would be more expensive if less light went through, and this process was called candling**.
+And here is a just a random fact -  **A galactic year is 250 million Earth-years.
+This is the time it takes for our solar system to make one revolution around the Milky Way Galaxy.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)